Meet Our Staff

 Karla Aguilar, M.S.W.

 The Program Coordinator will oversee Project S.A.F.E.'s overall comprehensive prevention strategies and efforts.
 This includes prevention education, programming and training on topics that relate to power-based violence and Oxy's Upstander bystander intervention program.
-Karla is certified in Domestic Violence intervention and on her free time volunteers as a certified Sexual Assault Counselor/Advocate at Peace Over Violence
+Karla is very passionate about ending violence and empowering students and the community.
+She is certified in Domestic Violence intervention and on her free time volunteers as a certified Sexual Assault Counselor/Advocate at Peace Over Violence.

 Project S.A.F.E.
 Manager and Survivor Advocate